-AEP’s quest for Zero Harm reaches beyond occupational safety and health to include employee security and workplace aggression.
-While in the field or in the office, we believe every employee should come to work feeling safe and secure.
-In response, AEP has developed policies, procedures and training to increase employees’ ability to recognize, report and respond to workplace aggression.
+Whether in the field or in the office, we believe every employee should feel safe and secure while at work.
+Our quest for Zero Harm reaches beyond occupational safety and health to include employee and workplace security.
+As a result, we have developed policies, procedures and training to increase employees’ ability to recognize, report and respond to workplace aggression.

 While we take measures to ensure our employees’ physical security at work or while on the job, we also stress the need for situational awareness at all times.
 We offer several workplace safety training initiatives to teach our employees to think about safety not just at work but at home and in public as well.